SMALL PHONE

 Develop an emergency contact list

-Make sure the list includes your insurance agent.
-They can talk you through the next steps and provide valuable input about how to file a claim and document damage.
+Gather contact information for any person or organization that can help in the aftermath of a storm.
+Make sure the list includes your insurance agent and carrier.
+They can talk you through the next steps and provide valuable information about how to file a claim and document damage.

 Inspect and maintain your structures